WalletConnect/walletconnect-specs/docs/specs/servers/notify/notify-server-api.md

     icon?: string | null,
     url?: string | null,
   },
-  // The accounts to send this notification to
+  // The accounts to send this notification to.
+If null or undefined, all accounts subscribed to the notification type will be sent the notification. accounts?: AccountId[] | null,
-  accounts: AccountId[],
 }]
 ```